-The feedback provided by the Investment Manager, Sub-Investment Adviser and the Administrator regarding the audit team's performance was positive.
+The feedback provided by the Investment Manager and the Administrator regarding the audit team's performance was positive.
 The Audit and Valuation Committee acknowledged that the audit team, including the audit partner, comprised staff with appropriate levels of knowledge and experience.
 Accordingly, the Audit and Valuation Committee has recommended to the Board that RSM UK Audit LLP be re-appointed as Auditor at the forthcoming AGM.
 RSM UK Audit LLP has confirmed its willingness to continue in office.

 Certain non-audit services may be provided by the external auditor, subject to the level of fees involved, which are not considered to impair the external auditor's independence or objectivity.
 The Audit and Valuation Committee considered the safeguards in place to protect the external auditor's independence by taking into account RSM UK Audit LLP's report to the Audit and Valuation Committee that its objectivity has not been compromised.
 The Audit and Valuation Committee agreed that the following services are prohibited from being provided by the external auditor: bookkeeping, payroll, administration services, management functions, executive recruiting and human resource services, broker-dealer services, expert services unrelated to their audit function and actuarial services.
-In addition, following changes in regulation during the year, RSM UK Tax and Accounting Limited has ceased to act as the Company's tax adviser and, on 3 August 2017, Pricewaterhousecoopers LLP was appointed as the Company's tax adviser.
+In addition, following changes in regulation, RSM UK Tax and Accounting Limited ceased to act as the Company's tax adviser last year and, on 3 August 2017, PricewaterhouseCoopers LLP was appointed as the Company's tax adviser.
 This list may also include any service the Audit and Valuation Committee determines is not permissible.

-For the year ended 30 June 2017, total fees, plus VAT, charged by RSM UK Audit LLP, together with amounts accrued at 30 June 2017, amounted to £45,000 (2016: £121,000), of which £42,000 (2016: £44,000) related to audit services, £3,000 (2016: £15,000) was in respect of tax services, and £nil (2016: £62,000) related to reporting accountant and tax work on the IPO.
+For the year ended 30 June 2018, total fees, plus VAT, charged by RSM UK Audit LLP, together with amounts accrued at 30 June 2018, amounted to £38,000 (2017: £45,000), of which £38,000 (2017: £42,000) related to audit services, and none (2017: £3,000) was in respect of tax services.